jeancochrane/jeancochrane.com/content/blog/pytorch-functional-api.md

 loss.backward()
 ```

-From a mathematical perspective, it makes some sense that the loss function owns the
+From a mathematical perspective, it makes some sense that the output of the loss function owns the
 `backward()` method: after all, the gradient represents the partial derivative of the loss
 function with respect to the network's weights.
 Yet by assigning `backward()` to
 the loss function output, PyTorch is obscuring the fact that it is using the
 layers contained by `model` to propagate the gradient backward through the network --
-layers which have been passed through to `output` by the criterion, in order to
+layers which have been passed through to `output` by the loss function, in order to
 calculate the gradient in `loss.backward()`.
 Instead of making this shared state clear,
-the API obscures it.
+the API obscures it, returning `None` and mutating gradient state in-place.

 ### 5. Update the weights